xsc/peripheral/README.md

 - `:peripheral/stop`: called at the beginning of the `stop` operation (before any fields are cleaned up);
 - `:peripheral/stopped`: called at the end of the `stop` operation (after all fields are cleaned up).

+Values to these keys have to be functions taking a single parameter: the component value.

 ### Components + Protocols

 `defsystem` and `defcomponent` allow for a series of `defrecord`-like protocol implementations following